sqweelygig/supercool-servers/README.md

 This infrastructure is N+1 redundant, implying a cap on server equipment at 51.6kW before upgrades.
 The BDX complements this with a cold aisle and precision vents that direct the air conditioning outlet more precisely to the server equipment racks.

-The BMS holds the air conditioning outflow at 20 degrees celsius, and the Met Office's Southern England: climate (2016) states that the external temperature is generally between 3 and 21 degrees celsius.
+The BMS holds the air conditioning outflow at 20 degrees Celsius, and the Met Office's Southern England: climate (2016) states that the external temperature is generally between 3 and 21 degrees Celsius.
 The external wall comprises a plasterboard wall, an access corridor and a single pane glass wall of about 44 square metres.
 Therefore, an upper estimate of cooling through this wall (rounded up to 2 s.f.) is 810 watts (see Appendix I).
 <!-- TODO Update this calculation to plasterboard -->

 The remaining surfaces of the BDX separate the room from other offices and underground with a surface area of around 330 square metres.
-Appendix I models a 2 degrees celsius difference with the data hall to estimate these surfaces' significance.
+Appendix I models a 2 degrees Celsius difference with the data hall to estimate these surfaces' significance.
 From this, an upper estimate of cooling to fixed temperature environments is 1.6 kilowatts (rounded up to 2 s.f.).

 ![Plan showing a server room 9m x 12m x 4m](docs/bdx_plan.png)